About Open Data’s Impact Repository

 Through this repository the GovLab aims to build a more systematic study of open data and its impact by rigorously examining several case studies from around the world.
-These case studies are chosen for their geographic and sectoral representativeness.
-They are built not simply from secondary sources (like news reports and academic papers) but from extensive interviews with key actors and protagonists (see below) who possess valuable and thus far untapped on-the-ground knowledge.
-In addition, the case studies seek to go beyond the descriptive (what happened) to the explanatory (why it happened, and what is the wider relevance or impact).
+The case studies selected across both projects were chosen for their geographic and sectoral representativeness.
+They were built not simply from secondary sources (like news reports and academic papers) but from extensive interviews with key actors and protagonists (see Contributors page) who possess valuable and thus far untapped on-the-ground knowledge.
+In addition, the case studies housed in this repository seek to go beyond the descriptive (what happened) to the explanatory (why it happened, and what is the wider relevance or impact).

 In order to provide these explanations, we have assembled an analytical framework that applies across case studies and allows us to present some more widely applicable principles for the use and impact of open data.
 Impact—a better understanding of how and when open data really works—is at the center of our research.
 Our framework seeks to establish a taxonomy of impact for open data initiatives, outlining various dimensions (from improving government to creating economic opportunities) in which open data has been effective.
 In addition, the framework lays out some key conditions that enable impact, as well as some challenges faced by open data projects.

 Open Peer Review